 Your bathroom plumbing is the kind of thing that you probably don’t give a moment’s thought to until it isn’t working and then it is a major problem.
-When your toilet doesn’t flush, stress levels rise.
+We know at Performance Plumbing, Inc., that when your toilet doesn’t flush, stress levels rise.
+Look for these few common problems that toilets encounter, check the flapper to see if it's stuck, use a large bowl of water to pour down your toilet and if all else fails, call an expert plumber.

 Rather than panicking, stay calm and realize that you can probably solve this common household problem in a few easy steps.
 Even the most inexperienced DIY homeowner can take this on and be successful.